mikiburgess/MP2-Creative-Writer/docs/testing/TESTING.md

 </p>

 ### Outstanding Issues
-Further work is still required before the site could be launched as a robust, usable site.
-The plan is to complete the following before the site is launched and added to my professional portfolio of work.
+Further work is still required before the site can be published for general use.
+The plan is to complete the following before undertaking further development(described in [README](../../README.md)), launching the site and adding it to my professional portfolio of work.

 #### Duplicate Prompt Elements
 In order to generate each element of the writing prompt, an element is randomly selected from a list of appropriate options.
 This is done using Javascript's `Math.random()` function.
 For example, to select a 'Hero' an item is randomly selected from an array of candidate heroes, relevant to the user-selected genre: